Dominance of Veiled Heart

 "ARROWS COMING!"

 The warning jolted me.
-I dropped to the ground, pressing myself into the freezing snow as another volley soared overhead.
-The sickening thuds of impact followed—the unmistakable sound of bodies being pierced.
-I cracked one eye open and caught sight of the warriors forming a shield wall, their stances unwavering, protecting those behind them.
+I threw myself to the ground, pressing into the freezing snow as another volley soared overhead.
+Thuds followed—the sickening sound of bodies being pierced.

 What am I even doing here?

-I should be grateful I’m still standing—
+I should be grateful I was still standing—

 Clang!